Article

 The labor market continues to adjust to the dramatic shift set in motion by the COVID-19 pandemic.
 After the economy virtually shut down in early 2020 – temporarily displacing in millions of workers – the recovery that followed was rapid, with job openings far outpacing available workers for an extended period.

 That imbalance has since faded.
 Today, the ratio of job openings to job seekers has returned to roughly one-to-one.
 This normalization reflects both the Federal Reserve's efforts to cool demand as well as a change in employer behavior, as firms have grown more cautious about hiring while prioritizing their existing workforce over recruitment.
 Schoeppner warns that what looks to be labor market stability on the surface may mask underlying fragility.
-“Even a modest shock could have an outsized impact on unemployment, growth, and policy decisions,” he says
+“Even a modest shock could have an outsized impact on unemployment, growth, and policy decisions,” he says.
+More recent JOLTS data suggest openings may be leveling off after a prolonged decline, consistent with a broader stabilization in labor demand at lower levels.

 "The combination of slower job growth but still low unemployment leaves the labor market less dynamic and increasingly vulnerable to downside risk.”